espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

 ULP RISC-V Coprocessor Programming
 ==================================

 :link_to_translation:`zh_CN:[中文]`

 The ULP RISC-V coprocessor is a variant of the ULP present in {IDF_TARGET_NAME}.
 Similar to ULP FSM, the ULP RISC-V coprocessor can perform tasks such as sensor readings while the main CPU stays in low power modes.
 The main difference between ULP FSM and ULP RISC-V is that the latter can be programmed in C using standard GNU tools.
-The ULP RISC-V coprocessor can access the RTC_SLOW_MEM memory region, and registers in RTC_CNTL, RTC_IO, and SARADC peripherals.
+The ULP RISC-V coprocessor can access the RTC_SLOW_MEM memory region, and registers in ``RTC_CNTL``, ``RTC_IO``, and ``SARADC`` peripherals.
 The RISC-V processor is a 32-bit fixed point machine.
 Its instruction set is based on RV32IMC which includes hardware multiplication and division, and compressed code.

 Installing the ULP RISC-V Toolchain
 -----------------------------------